Machine-Biology-Group/ApexDuo/README.md

-# Design of multimodal antibiotics against intracellular infections using1 deep learning
+# Design of multimodal antibiotics against intracellular infections using deep learning

 Pretrained models for manuscript "Design of multimodal antibiotics against intracellular infections using1 deep learning".